🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Bottom line: Use a heatmap to test how visitors read your page, and every time they'll follow one of these two patterns:

-F-shaped vs. V-shaped information hierarchy - source
+F-shaped vs. V-shaped information hierarchy

 A hero shot refers to the primary visual element (background image, graphic, video) that every landing page visitor sees first, above the fold.

-Does your hero shot add context to your value proposition?
-Does it draw attention to your CTA?
-Does it support your copy, not overwhelm it?
+• Does your hero shot add context to your value proposition?

-How’s that for drawing attention? - source
+How's that for drawing attention?—Source

 Does your landing page include explicit directional cues like arrows or icons to draw attention to important elements of the page, like your CTA?
 Does it use implicit directional cues like white space to guide visitors down your page?